 Lavandula angustifolia ‘Hidcote’

-‘Hidcote’ is one of the best known of all lavender varieties, and for good reason.
+‘Hidcote’ is one of the best known of all lavender varieties, for good reason.
 It’s a compact variety of English lavender with mid-purple flowers and is ideal for planting in borders or as dwarf hedging.

 Lavandula angustifolia ‘Little Lottie’